-To apply for need-based financial aid, such as university grants, scholarships, or need-based education loans, please see the Frequently Asked Questions below and visit the Office of Financial Aid and Student Employment website at finaid.cornell.edu.
+To apply for need-based financial aid, such as university grants, scholarships, or need-based education loans, please see the visit the Office of Financial Aid and Student Employment website at finaid.cornell.edu.

 Our financing options are structured to provide benefits to your family, regardless of your income level.
 Cornell offers several options that can help you pay for college:

-- Cornell Installment Plan (CIP): Under this interest-free plan, you choose how much to budget and whether you want to pay in five, ten, or twelve installments.
+- Cornell Installment Plan (CIP): Under this interest-free plan, you choose how much to budget and have the option to set up an installment plan.
 For more information about CIP, please visit bursar.cornell.edu.